-Eli Review’s Course Cloning feature allows instructors to reproduce a course and its contents with just a few clicks.
+Eli Review’s Course Cloning feature allows instructors to copy a course and its tasks (without student submissions) with just a few clicks.

 Instructors in most courses* will see a link labeled “Clone This Course” at the top of the task table on the course homepage, right next to the “Create New Task” button.
 Clicking that link will start the cloning process.